teetotum/axios-response-mock/README.md

-matchPartialBody,     // boolean flag to trigger subset-match for body query,                // Object (hash) with key-value-pairs of type String (subset-match), case-sensitive for keys and values repeat,               // number of times the route can match, after the number is reached the route will not match anymore
+matchPartialBody,     // boolean flag to trigger subset-match for body query,                // Object (hash) with key-value-pairs of type String (subset-match), case-sensitive for keys and values repeat,               // number of times the route can match, after the number is reached the route will not match anymore response              // can be used when the response argument to .mock() is omitted delay                 // response delay in miliseconds

 // config object for functionMatcher has this structure:
 // {